idiap/bob/src/doc/BobInstallation.rst

    $ sudo port install  git-core +python26

-For compiling bob under OSX, we recommend the use of "llvm-gcc" instead of plain gcc.
+For compiling |project| under OSX, we recommend the use of "llvm-gcc" instead of plain gcc.
 After running the command above, do the following:

 .. code-block:: sh